 The theme park was supposed to be a top destination in Batangas, the could have been Disneyland of the Philippines.
 Funds for the completion of the park diminished and it was left incomplete and abandoned.
 But last 2016, it started to gain the attention of curious travelers.
 Most, to see the beauty of the architecture and to brave the mystery that lies there.

 As expected, there was no something lively inside the park.
-No parades, no mascots and no something fun.
-The castle is empty in exception of one stall for food and water and a bunch of fellow visitors.
+No parades, no mascots, and no something fun.
+The castle is empty with exception of one stall for food and water and a bunch of fellow visitors.
 I started to imagine what if it got finished.
 This could level with other theme parks in our country.

 - Lemery, Batangas, Philippines

 HOW TO GET THERE:

 - Ride a bus (DLTB Co.) bound to Nasugbu and drop off at “Boundary” (Boundary of Nasugbu, Batangas and Alfonso, Cavite).
 (Fare = P170, Travel Time = 2 Hours and 30 Minutes)

 - Take a jeepney going to Lemery via Diokno Highway and drop at Fantasy World.
 (Fare = P15, Travel Time = 20 Minutes)

 - Entrance Fee (Regular): P1000 for 10 Persons.
 Even if you’re alone, the fee is still P1000.

 - Entrance Fee (for every additional person): P100